erbkaiser/FrozenCookies/README.md

 <details>
 <summary>Click to expand!</summary>

+2023 Jun 15

+-   Add toggles in preferences for Auto-ascend and default season to make switching these more convenient

 2023 May 15

 -   Add new auto-ascend option to ascend when prestige is doubled ([Issue #137](https://github.com/erbkaiser/FrozenCookies/issues/137))